rikvegter/handwriting_recognition/style/scripts/readme.md

 python3 classify_style.py /patyh
 ```

-Calculating the UMAP embedding of the fraglets may take a while (as the )
+Calculating the UMAP embedding of the fraglets may take a while

-The classifier is a pickled sklearn/umap model and is likely not portable between library versions.
-In case version errors arise, the classifier can be re-trained on the extracted
+The classifier is a pickled sklearn/umap model and may fail to load due to incompatible libary versions, in this case the classifier should be re-trained.

+# Dependencies

+ - `numpy`, `scipy` and `matplotlib` for basic scientific functions
+ - `scikit-image` for image processing
+ - `xarray` and `xarray-dataclasses` for managing the datasets
+ - `scikit-learn` for feature selection and classification
+ - `umap-learn` for metric learning/dimension reduction
+ - `tqdm` for showing progress bars